Sheetz v. County of El Dorado

 Sheetz v.
-County of El Dorado (Docket No. 22-1074) is a United States Supreme Court case regarding permit exactions under the Takings Clause.
+County of El Dorado, is a United States Supreme Court case regarding permit exactions under the Takings Clause.
 The Supreme Court held, in a unanimous opinion by Justice Amy Coney Barrett, that fees for land-use permits must be closely related and roughly proportional to the effects of the land use – the test established by Nollan v.
 California Coastal Commission and Dolan v.
 City of Tigard – even if the fees were established by legislation rather than through an individualized assessment.

 Background and facts

-In 2016, George Sheetz, a property owner in Placerville, California, applied for a permit from El Dorado county to construct a manufactured single-family home on a lot.
+In 2016, George Sheetz, a property owner in Placerville, California, applied for a permit from El Dorado County to construct a manufactured single-family home on a lot.
 The county conditioned approval of the permit on a "traffic mitigation fee" of $23,420.
 The fee was authorized by legislation and would be utilized to "fund transportation improvements needed to accommodate growth anticipated by the county's general plan".
 The fee was dependent on the location of the property and the type of construction.

 After paying the fee and obtaining the permit, Sheetz challenged the fee in a trial court, arguing that it violated the Takings Clause of the Fifth Amendment, barring governments from taking private property for public use without just compensation.
 He argued that the fee failed to adhere to the higher standards of scrutiny set by the Nollan/Dolan test for exactions.
 Under Nollan/Dolan, if the government intends to condition land-use permits on owners giving up property, it must show that the conditions are closely related and roughly proportional to the effects of the proposed land use.

-The California Court of Appeal reaffirmed the trial court's holding and rejected application of the Nollan/Dolan test, ruling that the standard would only apply to adjudicative exactions, not legislatively enacted exactions imposed upon "a broad class of property owners."
+The California Court of Appeal reaffirmed the trial court's holding and rejected application of the Nollan/Dolan test, ruling that the standard would apply only to adjudicative exactions, not legislatively enacted exactions imposed upon "a broad class of property owners."
 The California Supreme Court then denied review.

 Sheetz appealed the decision to the United States Supreme Court and was granted certiorari on September 29, 2023.